MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 > The **Salvage Value** posting type is an option on the **Fixed Asset Journal** page only.
 It is not available on the **Fixed Asset G/L Journal** page because salvage value is never posted to the general ledger.

 > [!NOTE]
-> If a salvage value exists for a fixed asset, then it will override the value in the **Ending Book Value** field on the **FA Depreciation Books** page.
-For more information, see [To manage the ending book value](fa-how-depreciate-amortize.md#To-manage-the-ending-book-value).
+> If a salvage value exists for a fixed asset, then that value will be used in depreciation posting instead of the value in the **Ending Book Value** field on the **FA Depreciation Books** page.
+For more information, see [To manage the ending book value](fa-how-depreciate-amortize.md#to-manage-the-ending-book-value).

 ## See Also
 [Fixed Assets](fa-manage.md)